 Common assault is a summary offence under section 23 of the Summary Offences Act.
 A common assault is an assault that occurs without any circumstances of aggravation, such as the victim suffering harm or being a child or a female.
 The penalty for a common assault is a maximum of three months imprisonment.
 An aggravated assault is also a summary offence in Victoria (unlike in most other states) as the maximum penalty for an aggravated assault is imprisonment for two years.

-This means that in Victoria, a person can be charged with a common assault or an aggravated assault for up to 12 months after the alleged offence.
+This means that in Victoria, police can charge a person with a common assault or an aggravated assault for up to 12 months after the alleged offence.
 At that point, the limitation period expired.

 How long after an indictable assault can you press charges?

 In Victoria, there is no limitation period for laying a charge for an indictable offence.
-This means that a person can be charged with an indictable offence many years – even decades – after the alleged offending.
+This means that the police can charge a person with an indictable offence many years – even decades – after the alleged offending.

 Assaults that are indictable offences in Victoria include assaults with intent to commit an indictable offence and assaults on emergency workers and custodial officers.
 Intentionally or recklessly causing injury, serious injury, or grievous bodily harm are also indictable offences.